RicoJia/ricojia.github.io/_posts/2022/2022-05-17-deep-learning-speedup-tricks.markdown

 ## General Speed-Up Tricks

+- If you look to use albumentations for augmentation, sticking to the `[batch, H, W, Channels]` (channel last) could make data loading faster

 - `tensor.contiguous()` creates a new tensor that uses contiguous blocks of memory.
 You might need this after `permute()`, `view()`, `transpose()`, where the underlying memory is not contiguous.

 - `torch.cuda.empty_cache()` empties cached variables on GPU.
 So please do this **before sending anything to the GPU**